CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-interrupt-lm75.rst

 ------------------

 Read section 7.1 of the datasheet.
-The OS pin of the sensor is useful to let the device monitor temperature in the background, and send a signal when the temperature exceed a threshold, Tos.
+The OS pin of the sensor is useful to let the device monitor temperature in the background, and send a signal when the temperature exceeds a threshold, Tos.
-A hysteresis temperature, Thyst, is defined to avoid noisy signal in the interrupt pin.
+A hysteresis temperature, Thyst, is also defined to avoid noisy signal in the interrupt pin.
 Fig 6 of the datasheet shows how the OS pin would be controlled for a certain temperature input.
-There are two different modes of operation for the device; in what follows, we use the interrupt mode.
+There are two different modes of operation for the interrupt in the device, defined in the second bit (B1) of the Config register; in what follows, we use the interrupt mode.